Kodak: Traditional and digital printing

+Brand

+The Kodak brand is licensed to several consumer products produced by other companies, such as the PIXPRO line of digital cameras manufactured by JK Imaging.

+Batteries

+Kodak licenses its brand on alkaline, lithium, hearing aid and button cell batteries.

+Professional photo chemistry

+The brand rights to Kodak professional photo chemistry, passed to Kodak Alaris in 2012 as part of the bankruptcy settlement.
+In 2020, Alaris sold these rights to Sino Promise, a Chinese supplier of the color chemistry for minilabs.
+However, in early 2023, Sino Promise decided to exit the business; this enabled Photo Systems Inc. US, who had been a manufacturer of some of the products for Kodak Alaris, to acquire the brand rights directly from Eastman Kodak in September 2023, with the intent to re-introduce the full range of black & white, and C-41, RA-4 and E6 color photochemistry.

-Former
+Former products and services

 Photographic film and paper

 Kodak continues to produce specialty films and film for newer and more popular consumer formats, but it has discontinued the manufacture of film in most older formats.
 Among its most famous discontinued film brands was Kodachrome.

 Kodak was a leading producer of silver halide paper used for printing from film and digital images.
 In 2005, Kodak announced it would stop producing black-and-white photo paper.
 All paper manufacturing operations were transferred to Kodak Alaris in 2013.

 Still film cameras

-Kodak sold film cameras from the time of its founding until 2007, beginning with the Kodak no. 1 in 1888.
+Kodak sold film cameras from the time of its founding until 2007, beginning with the Kodak No. 1 in 1888.
 In the 20th century, Kodak's most popular models were the Brownie, sold between 1900 and 1986, and the Instamatic, sold between 1968 and 1988.

 Between 1914 and 1932, an autographic feature on Kodak cameras provided a means for recording data on the margin of the negative at the time of exposure.

-In 1982, Kodak launched a newly-developed disc film cameras.
+In 1982, Kodak launched a newly developed disc film camera.
 The cameras initially sold well due to their compact size, but were unpopular due to their poor image quality, and were discontinued in 1988.

-On January 13, 2004, Kodak announced it would stop marketing traditional still film cameras (excluding disposable cameras) in the United States, Canada and Western Europe, but would continue to sell film cameras in India, Latin America, Eastern Europe and China.
+On January 13, 2004, Kodak announced it would stop marketing traditional still film cameras (excluding disposable cameras) in the United States, Canada, and Western Europe, but would continue to sell film cameras in India, Latin America, Eastern Europe, and China.
 By the end of 2005, Kodak had ceased manufacturing cameras that used the Advanced Photo System.
-Kodak licensed the manufacture of Kodak branded cameras to Vivitar in 2005 and 2006.
+Kodak licensed the manufacture of Kodak-branded cameras to Vivitar in 2006.